kevinmuchene/Animal_Kingdom_Explorer/README.md

 # Animal Kingdom Explorer

 ## Overview
-Animal Kingdom Explorer is an Android application designed to help users explore and manage information about different animals and their species.
+Animal Kingdom Explorer is an Android application that help users explore and manage information about different animals and their species.
-This app uses modern Android development tools and practices to ensure a seamless and efficient user experience.

 ## Features